eddiewebb/concourse-pipeline-bosh-virtualbox/readme.md

 Your first plan should appear in the UI to start building.
 See [concourse ci tutorials](https://concourse.ci/hello-world.html) for full tutorial using concourse.

+### FlightSchool
+This is a great tutorial from the concourse team.
+It uses a [pre-defined generic pipeline](/samples/pipelines/flightschool.yml) to run the [developer owned task definition](https://github.com/eddiewebb/flight-school/blob/master/build.yml) to execute on every commit!

 ## Folders
 Note: These folders may not exist until you run bin/bootstrap.sh.
 But keep readin before you do!